juanifioren/sonar/README.md

 Here I am going to leave a list of things that I was thinking to improve in a future version:

-- Add pytest suite for testing and maybe use factory-boy to generate data (for testing and for the initial data command).
+- Add pytest suite to create some tests and maybe use factory-boy to generate data (for testing and for the initial data command).
 - Use translate tag on templates and generate translation files (also ensure is used on views).
 - Maybe cache views count.
 - Improve post view count logic, maybe using some cache system to stop hitting db to check if was viewed already.